Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Relative Singular Supports and Characteristic Cycles ( , , )

 \begin{df} Let $X\subset\Proj$ be a closed smooth subvariety purely of dimension $n$ over $k$.
 Let $C$ be a closed conical subset of $T^\ast X$ whose irreducible components are of dimension $n$.
-We call the pair $(\pi,f)$ as in (\ref{Lefpen}) a good pencil with respect to $C$ if the following conditions hold. \begin{enumerate} \item $X$ and $A_L$ meet transversally. \item The morphism $\pi$ is properly $C$-transversal. \item The morphism $f$ has at most isolated $\pi^\circ C$-characteristic points. \item For every closed point $y\in L$, there exists at most one $\pi^\circ C$-characteristic point on the fiber $f^{-1}(y)$. \item No isolated characteristic points of $f$ are contained in the exceptional locus of $\pi$. \item For every irreducible component $C_a$ of $C$, there is an isolated $\pi^\circ C$-characteristic point $x\in X_L$ such that $df$ only meets $C_a$ at $x$. \item For every isolated $\pi^\circ C$-characteristic point $x\in X_L$ of $f$, the morphism $x\to f(x)$ of the spectra of fields is purely inseparable. \end{enumerate} \end{df}
+We call the pair $(\pi,f)$ as in (\ref{Lefpen}) a good pencil with respect to $C$ if the following conditions hold. \begin{enumerate} \item $X$ and $A_L$ meet transversally (then $X_L$ is smooth). \item The morphism $\pi$ is properly $C$-transversal. \item The morphism $f$ has at most isolated $\pi^\circ C$-characteristic points. \item For every closed point $y\in L$, there exists at most one $\pi^\circ C$-characteristic point on the fiber $f^{-1}(y)$. \item No isolated characteristic points of $f$ are contained in the exceptional locus of $\pi$. \item For every irreducible component $C_a$ of $C$, there is an isolated $\pi^\circ C$-characteristic point $x\in X_L$ at which $df$ meets $C_a$, but does not meet any other component.
+For every isolated $\pi^\circ C$-characteristic point $x$, $df$ meets exactly one irreducible component at $x$. \item For every isolated $\pi^\circ C$-characteristic point $x\in X_L$ of $f$, the morphism $x\to f(x)$ of the spectra of fields is purely inseparable. \end{enumerate} \end{df}